 In your senior year you will be given a field placement where you will spend approximately 14 hours per week for a total of 203 hours each semester.

-Is a background check required to participate in a field placement?
+Is a background check required for a field placement?

 Yes, every student who is accepted into the program will need to have a background check in order to be placed in the field.
 Visit the Office of Clinical Placement Coordination website for details.